Blog

 Microsoft publishes the event; you subscribe to it.
 Your code runs at the right moment without touching a single line of the base object.
 When Microsoft ships a new version of that object, your subscriber is unaffected because it was never woven in.

-Why it matters: the boundary between your code and Microsoft’s is now hard and visible.
+The boundary between your code and Microsoft’s is now hard and visible.
 Upgrades stop being merge marathons and become a matter of confirming your extension still compiles and behaves against the new base.

 What this means for the twice-yearly updates

 Business Central ships two major updates a year, and in SaaS they arrive automatically.
 With base modifications that cadence would be unmanageable.
 With extensions it is routine: you test your app against the upcoming release in a sandbox, fix anything the platform flags, and move on.
+You stay current by default, and the gap between your version and the latest never grows into a migration.

 Standard first, custom second

 The extension model rewards a discipline we apply on every engagement: reach for standard functionality before writing code.
-Each release, Business Central absorbs more of what used to require customisation — approvals, document email, bank imports, and more.
+Each release, Business Central absorbs more of what used to require customisation: approvals, document email, bank imports, and more.

 The long-term cost picture